Jodie has a general practice that includes, but is not limited to, the following areas:

 - New Language to Add to Final Lien Waivers.
 Some construction companies are adding language to their Final Lien Waiver forms regarding any commencement of work notices or preliminary notices posted on the Mechanics' Notice and Lien Registry.
 The following document contains a discussion on this topic: Discussion on Final Lien Waiver Form.

 - Article Regarding Construction Contract Law (9/2013).
-Jodie has published the following article regarding the benefits of builders and remodelers having a well-written contract with their owner-clients.
+Jodie has published the following article regarding the benefits of builders and remodelers having well-written contracts.
 Trading in the Handshake for a Well-Written Contract

 Jodie is an active member of the Home Builders Association of Greater Des Moines.
-She regularly attends HBA meetings, has spoken to HBA members on various legal issues, and has published multiple articles in the HBA’s Blueprint publication.
+She regularly attends HBA meetings, has presented for HBA members on various legal issues, and has published multiple articles in the HBA’s Blueprint publication.